-Australian and Asia Pacific revenues for the year ended 30 June 2016 were \$15.8m compared to \$14.2m for the prior year.
-The Australian, Chinese and other Asian markets performed well for the year ended 30th June 2016, with China continuing to grow as a proportion of total Group sales.
+Australian and Asia Pacific revenues for the year ended 30 June 2017 were \$16.1m compared to \$15.8m for the prior year.
+The Chinese and other Asian markets performed well for the year ended 30th June 2017, whilst Australia was down on the prior year.
+It is expected that China will continue to grow as a proportion of total Group sales.